-There will also be regular training for all staff on more generalised needs if required e.g. asthma awareness and Epipen training, diabetes and epilepsy.
+There will also be regular training for all staff on more generalised needs if required eg asthma awareness and Epipen training, diabetes and epilepsy.
 The school is supported by the School Nurse who provides staff with advice and any relevant training on request.
-The school will ensure that when a child has an Epipen that relevant training is conducted by the school nurse and a list of trained employees will be kept.
+A list of staff who are trained to administer Epipens is held in the school office and also listed on the staffroom noticeboard when required.
 A person within the school is nominated to ensure all training for the use of Epipens is up to date.
-Epipens will be kept in classroom cupboards.
+Epipens and inhalers are kept in classroom cupboards.